 2. (M/S) B. Cook/S. Schultz make the Motion to Approve Resolution 2021-26 to Change FOIA Fees per the Township Fee and Permit Schedule with Publication within the next 10 days effective 30 days from the Publication date.
 B. Cook explains a recent situation did not address legal fees.
 Looking if under State Statue legal fees can be recouped.
 A. Martel asks for clarification of client/attorney confidentiality and how this will apply to earlier FOIA request tonight.
 Discussion ensued.
 Roll Call Vote: B. Cook – yes, S. Schultz – yes, J. Merchant – yes, K. Windiate – yes, A. Martel – yes.
 Passed 5-0.

 3. (M/S) S. Schultz/B. Cook make the Motion to Approve Resolution 2021-27, Resolution to Adopt Poverty Exemption Income Guidelines and Asset Test.
-This resolution is one word different from last month’s resolution.
+This resolution is one word different from THE last resolution.
 Discussion ensued regarding impact to Township.
 The word “include” must be removed from the Resolution.
 Roll Call Vote: B. Cook – yes, S. Schultz – yes, J. Merchant – yes, K. Windiate – yes, A. Martel – yes.
 Passed 5-0.

 MR. COOK STATEMENT: This is a unique situation and referenced the Zoning Enabling Act Section #125.3601910 regarding Terms of Office.
 Additionally speaks to MTA guidelines, Chapter 15 page 363 referencing Zoning Board of Appeals.
 As all current member terms are expiring, it is allowable to stagger terms as necessary and in consideration of any other appointments.
 Review of member assignments and their Township residency detailed.